Board & Staff

 Nathan Miller, Executive Director

 Nathan joined our team in May 2018, the same month he bought his first mountain bike (a Trek Stache).
-Prior to joining CHTC as our Executive Director, Nathan earned his Copper Country credentials working with the Keweenaw Land Trust, helping to protect favorite places like Hungarian Falls and managing all manner of stewardship, outreach, and fundraising activities.
+Prior to joining CHTC as our Executive Director, Nathan earned his Copper Country credentials working with the Keweenaw Land Trust, helping to protect favorite local places like Hungarian Falls.
 Nathan first discovered the Keweenaw during his time at Michigan Tech before graduating with a Masters of Regional Planning from SUNY Albany.
 Returning to the Keweenaw was a no-brainer due to its abundant natural and recreational resources.
-His many side hustles include leading hiking and snowshoeing classes at Finlandia University and creating content for the Keweenaw Convention & Visitors Bureau.
-In his spare time, Nathan enjoys DJing on WMTU 91.9 FM, exploring new places across the U.P. in all seasons by any non-motorized means necessary, kayaking down barely-navigable rivers, camping year-round, and working on various projects around his hobby farm.
+His many side hustles include writing about your next adventure for Visit Keweenaw and photographing the entirety of Ontonagon County every five years.
+In his spare time, Nathan enjoys DJing on WMTU 91.9 FM, exploring new places across the U.P., paddling every lake in the Ottawa National Forest (197 and counting), camping year-round, and working on various projects around his hobby farm.
 Also known as Nathan Invincible.